shakenfist/shakenfist/docs/installation.md

 sudo apt-get remove -y python3-pip
 ```

-We require that Shaken Fist be installed into a venv at /srv/shakenfist/venv.
+We require that Shaken Fist be installed into a venv at /srv/shakenfist/venv on each Shaken Fist machine.
 Create that now:

 ```
 sudo mkdir -p /srv/shakenfist/venv